Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/development-plan/schedule.md

    - R3.
 Tools should be relevant to project type, and materials used (some tools may be used for woodworking while another may be used for metal specific jobs)

 ## Milestone Demo 3
+- F8.
+Interactive Map
+    - R1.
+User should be able to see availble tools on a map.
+    - R2.
+A modal of the selected tool should appear with relevant details.
+    - R3.
+A user should be able to navigate to the full tool page.
+    - R4.
+Search mile radius should be accessible to user.
+    - R5.
+Filters  for time posted, availablity, and types of job, and seller rating.
+All the search capabilities of F5.
 - F7.
 Video Library
     - R1.
 Users will be presented relavant videos below their tool search query
     - R2.
 User can search a "how to" or "help" video